top of page

 Suicidal ideation

-Suicidal ideation refers to thoughts or contemplation about ending one's own life.
-It can range from fleeting thoughts to detailed plans.
-Suicidal ideation is a serious concern that requires immediate attention and intervention to ensure the person's safety and well-being.
+Suicidal ideation refers to thoughts about ending one's own life.
+It can range from fleeting thoughts to detailed plans: having a time, place and method in mind.
+Ensuring safety is the primary concern.
+It requires immediate attention and intervention.

 ADD

-ADD stands for Attention Deficit Disorder.
-It is a term that was previously used to describe a condition characterized by inattentiveness, impulsivity, and sometimes hyperactivity.
-However, as of the latest diagnostic criteria, ADD is no longer used as a separate diagnosis.
-Instead, the term ADHD (Attention Deficit Hyperactivity Disorder) is used to encompass both the inattentive and hyperactive/impulsive subtypes.
+ADD is no longer used as a separate diagnosis.
+Instead, the term ADHD is used to include both the inattentive and hyperactive/impulsive presentations.

 Self-Harm